SalomePlatform/yacs/doc/calciumyacs.rst

 Differences from the CALCIUM product outside SALOME
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++
-All that are implemented are read / write procedures and connection and disconnection procedures.
-Erase, step back, query, dynamic configuration and debugging procedures are not implemented.
+All that are implemented are read / write procedures and connection/disconnection procedures.
+Step back, query, dynamic configuration and debugging procedures are not implemented.

 However, it is possible to dynamically create and connect components that read/write on ports of other component services.
 Any SALOME service using CALCIUM ports has the privileges of a spy (in production mode).